JaskRendix/telemetryd/README.md

 # telemetryd

 `telemetryd` is an asynchronous SNMP polling daemon for collecting printer counters and computing rate‑based metrics.
-It polls multiple devices concurrently and reports raw values and computed rates.
+It polls multiple devices concurrently, handles counter wraparound, and emits both raw values and computed per‑second rates.

 ---

-## Purpose
+## Overview

-- Poll SNMP counters from network printers
-- Track monotonic counters per device and OID
-- Handle COUNTER32 and COUNTER64 wraparound
-- Compute per‑second rates from deltas
+`telemetryd` is designed for environments where printers expose monotonic counters via SNMP.
+The daemon:

+- polls multiple devices concurrently
-- Emit values and rates through a reporter interface
+- computes deltas and per‑second rates
+- handles COUNTER32/COUNTER64 wraparound
+- applies per‑device staggering to avoid synchronized bursts
+- enforces per‑device timeouts
+- maintains a stable polling interval using drift compensation

+The system is fully asynchronous and testable, with deterministic behavior when an RNG is injected.

 ---